-An End of Treatment Visit will be performed 4 weeks post-discontinuation or completion of all study treatments.
-After the End of Treatment Visit, you can continue with the Active Follow-up phase (described below):
+An End of Treatment Visit will be performed 4 weeks after the last radium-223 dichloride/placebo injection.
+After the End of Treatment Visit, you can continue with the Active Follow-up phase (described below).
+Your End of Treatment Visit may overlap with the first Active Follow-up Visits (see next two sections); the study doctor will explain this to you, depending on your status in the study.

 - You will be asked questions about any new symptoms or illnesses, and any changes in your health and medications, since your last study visit. - Your study doctor will ask if you have received any therapy for your breast cancer other than study drug since the previous visit, as well as the use of pain medication if you have bone pain. - You will have to complete a questionnaire related to the pain you experience.
-The day before your visit and on the morning that you visit the clinic, you will start completing a diary with questions related to the pain relief medications you take. - You will undergo CT or MRI scan of the chest, abdomen and pelvis, and a Technetium-99m bone scan or 18F-sodium fluoride PET/CT scan or FDG PET/CT scan if no scan was done in the previous 8 weeks.
-These images will help your study doctor to assess the status of your tumor. - You will have a physical exam, and your weight and vital signs will be measured (blood pressure, respiratory rate, and heart rate and body temperature).
+The day before your visit, you will start completing a diary with questions related to the pain relief medications you take. - If you are a pre-menopausal woman, you must have a negative serum pregnancy test performed within 5 days before this visit. - You will undergo CT or MRI scan of the chest, abdomen and pelvis, and a Technetium-99m bone scan or FDG PET/CT or NaF PET/CT scan, if no scan was done in the previous 8 weeks.
+These images will help your study doctor to assess the status of your tumor. - You will have a physical exam, and your weight and vital signs will be measured (blood pressure, respiratory rate, and heart rate and body temperature). - You will have some blood taken (approximately 25mL or 5 teaspoons) for safety laboratory tests. - You will have some blood (approximately 35mL or 7 teaspoons) taken within 5 days prior to the visit to measure markers related to your disease in your blood, to see if the markers have change during the time you receive radium-223 dichloride/placebo, and to compare the level of markers with how well your assigned study combination has worked and how safe it was.
+If you were able to become pregnant during the study,